tyr-lang/test.conformance/Roadmap.md

 - [0.7] Forall-polymorphic generic template parameters at least for Object subtypes
   * the last research question exected to be answered in the forseeable future

-- [0.7] Variant template arguments at least for Object subtypes
+- [0.11] Variant template arguments at least for Object subtypes
   * required by some special types

-- [likely 0.7] Java-style varargs or CT HLists argument types; any varargs
+- [0.10] Java-style varargs or CT HLists argument types; any varargs
   * required to build some APIs
   * any varargs should reflect C varargs

-- [likely 0.7] enum
+- [0.7] enum
   * required for good C APIs

-- [likely soon] tagged union
+- [0.7] tagged union
   * required for good C APIs

 - [likely soon] inline enum, inline type val (no RT representation)